mjon/WildCounts/_posts/2018-10-09-So-you-want-to-start-a-trend..md

 ### The bells and whistles

 Welcome to the top of the slippery slope of wild counting.
-The essentials of What-Why-Where-When-How-Who can be elaborated on to count much more of the wild, much more frequently.
+The essentials of What-Where-When-Who-Why-How can be elaborated on to count much more of the wild, much more frequently.
 I now use a [Filemaker Go app](../../../../../../../count/wildcounts-app-FilemakerGo/) on my iPhone to count the wild everywhere I go.
 I'm even doing it right now, while I write this, using an expanded version of "Today I found" that breaks my day into consecutive 20 minute intervals.
 My office window is open, and I’m noting down any native forest birds I hear or see, or butterflies I see, in each interval.
 I've been doing that for many years, from work and from home (for example, [here's the first seven years of doing it from my work office](../../../../blog/2018/06/02/Seven-years-of-bird-counting-from-my-office/)).

 There are more detals about my complete Wild Counts method [elsewhere on this website](https://wildcounts.org/count/home/).
 What’s important is that you don’t need to start with a jump into the deep end.
 There are also simpler, consistent ways to count the wild to reveal trends in nature.